Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Conclusion and outlook

 The instructors also perceive a variety of digital technologies as useful to support the students' acquisition of digital competencies (even with the otherwise critically perceived Virtual Reality environments).
 However, in comparison to the other learning objectives (especially \textit{learning experimental skills} and \textit{linking theory to practice}) \textit{acquiring digital competencies} plays a subordinate role both in the instructors' current implementation in their lab courses and their desired (future) state.
 Even though the focused acquisition of digital competencies is perceived as rather unimportant in comparison to other major learning objectives, the instructors agree that students should learn (besides other digitally aided activities like information search and evaluation) how to collect and process data with digital tools.
 That is also in accordance with the digital technologies the instructors have already implemented and can be mapped to the highly rated importance of students' acquiring experimental skills.
 Instructors with a higher attitude toward the use of digital technologies in lab courses perceive the students' acquisition of digital competencies in general and \textit{performing of computer-aided modeling, programming, and use of digital simulations} in particular as more important than instructors with a lower attitude.

-This review of the status quo shows that the digital transformation in our society accelerated by the Covid-19 pandemic has largely influenced physics lab courses, especially regarding the use of digital technologies that are generally perceived as more useful for reaching the lab course learning objectives as in a former survey by Ref.~\cite{Haller.1999} in the late 90s.
+This review of the status quo shows that the digital transformation in our society accelerated by the Covid-19 pandemic has largely influenced physics lab courses, especially regarding the use of digital technologies that tend to be perceived as more useful for reaching the lab course learning objectives as in the former survey by Ref.~\cite{Haller.1999} in the late 90s (cf. Fig.~\ref{fig:labformatstechncomp}).
 However, according to the instructors, the choice of technologies should be made with care by considering the intended purpose of use to avoid use as an end in itself.
 The acquisition of digital competencies is perceived as less important than other learning objectives of physics lab courses.
 Correspondingly, the instructors' specific future plans are linked to the increasing use of new digital technologies, especially microcontrollers/ single-board computers, but not specifically to the students' acquisition of digital competencies.

 For future transformations, the findings reveal that instructors would like to focus more on the students \textit{to get to know the methods of scientific thinking} and consider open forms of labwork and the usage and/or creation of computer simulations as useful to reach this learning objective.
 The same applies to the two main learning objectives, \textit{learning experimental skills} and \textit{linking theory to practice}, where microcontrollers and smartphones/tablets could support their achievement.
 For this, the versatility, portability, and availability of smartphones and other mobile devices as \textit{labs in a pocket} \cite{Stampfer.2020} makes them a very promising perspective also for more open forms of student experimentation like in design labs or undergraduate research projects being more conducive to learning \cite{RuizPrimo.2011,Etkina.2015,Holmes.2016}, which today can already draw on a broad extant body of literature (cf. Ref.~\cite{Monteiro.2022d} for a review, Ref.~\cite{Kuhn.2022} for a broad collection of inspiring examples, and Ref.~\cite{Barro.2023} for work specifically related to undergraduate research projects).